-EURES helps citizens and companies of the EU countries, Norway, Iceland, Liechtenstein and Switzerland benefit from one of the four funding principles of the EU, the free movement of workers.
+EURES helps citizens and companies of the EU countries, Norway, Iceland, Liechtenstein, Switzerland and the United Kingdom benefit from one of the four funding principles of the EU, the free movement of workers.

-EURES is a cooperation network formed in 1994, comprising the European Commission and members and partners in EU countries, Norway, Iceland, Liechtenstein and Switzerland.
+EURES is a cooperation network formed in 1994, comprising the European Commission and members and partners in EU countries, Norway, Iceland, Liechtenstein, Switzerland and the United Kingdom.
 The network consists of coordination offices (both European and national) and designated public employment services in each EU country, each with their own specific responsibilities.
 Other organisations, such as social partners, can join the network.

 The main goals of EURES are to: